About this item

 As devastation from extreme climate disasters become the new normal, more and more people are deeply concerned about how it will affect their lives and the lives of future generations.
 Written for anyone struggling with climate anxiety, depression, and grief, this evidence-based guide offers practical tools to cope with distressing emotions stemming from fear and uncertainty about the planet.
 Grounded in acceptance and commitment therapy (ACT) and mindfulness, Facing Climate Anxiety empowers readers with strength, wisdom, and clarity to take action and find meaning in the midst of this global crisis.Book Synopsis

+Ignoring climate change is no longer an option.
 Climate change is real--and so is the fear and anxiety building in its wake.
-This much-needed guide offers evidence-based tools to transform your fears about this environmental crisis into meaning and purpose.
+This timely guide offers evidence-based tools to transform your fears about this environmental crisis into meaning, purpose, and action.

 Is climate anxiety keeping you awake at night?
 Have you or your family been impacted by climate-driven fires, floods, or other extreme weather events?
 Do you worry about the future, and what it means for the next generation?
 As devastation wrought by extreme weather becomes the new normal, it's getting harder and harder to ignore a crisis that is not only inevitable--but already upon us.
 How does one cope with this existential realization?
 So, how can you overcome feeling so paralyzed and powerless that you lose hope, give up, or stop taking action?